kyverno/KDP/proposals/extend_cli_for_generate_policies.md

 ## Proposal

-When using a generate rule, the origin resource can be either an existing resource defined within Kubernetes, or a new resource defined in the rule itself.
-When the origin resource is a pre-existing resource the clone object is used.
-When the origin resource is a new resource defined within the manifest of the rule, the data object is used.
+When using a generate rule, the target resource can be either an existing resource defined within Kubernetes, or a new resource defined in the rule itself.
+When the target resource is a pre-existing resource the clone object is used.
+When the target resource is a new resource defined within the manifest of the rule, the data object is used.
 Both rules are mutually exclusive, and only one will be specified in a rule.
 Both objects require a different approach for testing through CLI command.

 ### API Design Changes